little-yellow-bean/vue-bs-modal/README.md

 // you have to include bootstrap css in your project.
 (Bootstrap 5 is recommended) import "bootstrap/dist/css/bootstrap.min.css";
+// or you can use material bootstrap MDB. import "mdb-ui-kit/css/mdb.min.css";
 // import bootstrap icons (this is not required, you can use your own icon class) import "bootstrap-icons/font/bootstrap-icons.css";